New MINI Electric 2019: specs, price and on-sale date

 However, as we understand it, the electric MINI will be available only as a three-door hatchback.
 There are currently no plans to sell it with the larger, five-door body.

-One of the many things yet to be announced about the MINI Electric is what'll power it.
-All that parent company BMW has confirmed is that the drivetrain will be made at the company’s plants in Germany before being shipped to Oxford, where the MINI Electric will be built.
+Parent company BMW has confirmed that the drivetrain will be made at the company’s plants in Germany before being shipped to Oxford, where the MINI Electric will be built.

 Price and release date